hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 lrwxrwxrwx 1 root root 13 Jul 14 15:45 pci-0000:06:00.0-render -> ../renderD129
 ```

-So from the above outputs, we can match the bus IDs and determine that NVIDIA is
+So from the above outputs, we can see that the path for the AMD card is
-`card0` and AMD is `card1`.
+`pci-0000:06:00.0-card`, due to the matching `06:00.0` from the first command.
+Do not use the `card1` symlink indicated here.
+It is dynamically assigned at
+boot and is subject to frequent change, making it unsuitable as a marker for GPU selection.

 ## Telling Hyprland which GPU to use

 After determining which "card" belongs to which GPU, we now have to tell
 Hyprland the GPU we want to use primarily.
+This is done by setting the `WLR_DRM_DEVICES` environment variable.

 {{< callout type=info >}}